johnedmartz/Automatic-SSOs/README.md

 -	The “good” images (astrometrically calibrated and within the accepted threshold) will be copied to an SSOS folder where the main software (ssos) to detect objects will be executed.
 -	A check for the “FILTER” keyword in the header will be done.
 If this keyword doesn’t exist it will be set to “NONE”, as the ssos pipeline requires a “FILTER” keyword.
 -	A file with statistics (mean, median, standard deviation and MAD) of the background of these images will be created.
 This will help to identify images with bad photometry using another boxplot.
 Outliers will be removed following the same criteria as before (Q3 + 1.5 IQR).
 -	The ssos pipeline will be executed on the SSOS folder, containing all astrometrically calibrated images.
 The key in the identification of SSOs with this pipeline lies on the identification of a linear motion of an object over the sky.
-It performs a crossmatch with the SkyBoT (Sky Body Tracker) VO service to identify known SSOs and differenciate the unknown (new candidates) objects.
+It performs a crossmatch with the SkyBoT (Sky Body Tracker) VO service to identify known SSOs and differentiate the unknown (new candidates) objects.
 -	A visual inspection of candidates is needed.
 The ones marked as ASTEROID but without SkyBot name will be named AST_X and the ones marked as UFOs will be named as UNK_X.
 -	After ssos execution, each full catalogue (this is, detection catalogues) will be matched with its corresponding reference sources from Gaia DR2 to carry out the photometric calibration.
--	A linear regression between instrumental and reference (Gmag) magnitudes with sigma clipping will be performed on these matched catalogues.
+-	A linear regression between instrumental and reference (Gmag) magnitudes with sigma clipping will be performed on these matched catalogues in order to perform the photometric calibration.
 -	The parameters of these fits will be used to photometrically calibrate the SSOs candidates.
 -	Calibrated magnitudes given by a regression with R2 lower than certain threshold will be removed.
 -	Finally, a file named validcalib_ssos_xxxxxx.csv will be created with the positions and calibrated magnitudes of the SSOs candidates, together with the SkyBoTs recovered information, when available.